thomasbrodusch/MoleculArt/README.md

 Copyright © 2012 Thomas Brodusch, Kévin Laverne, Damien Kozak, Grégory Coquerelle, Isame Belhasene - IUT Paris XIII-Nord Students at "IUT PARIS XIII - NORD" Villetaneuse, FRANCE.

-Distributed under the Eclipse Public License.
+Distributed under the GNU General Public License.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by